 The Rennes Museum of Fine Arts was created out of the French Revolution as a place to hold the works seized from 1794 from various civil and religious buildings in Rennes.

 Most of its exhibits come from the home of Christophe-Paul de Robien who was President of the Parliament of Brittany.

-This collection including paintings from Botticelli, Durer, Rembrandt and Leonardo da Vinci along with sculptures, Egyptian, Greek and Celtic artifacts.
+This collection includes paintings from Botticelli, Durer, Rembrandt and Leonardo da Vinci along with sculptures, Egyptian, Greek and Celtic artefacts.

 Food in Rennes

 Rennes is where you come if you are a foodie.
 With its international reputation for the food scene, some must-eats include the Breton Galette a savoury buckwheat crepe, Crêpes which are the sweet version of the galette, tartiflette which is sort of scalloped potatoes on steroids and of course, it must all be washed down with the famous Breton Cidre.

 Many of the restaurants around Place Ste-Anne square specialize in Breton dishes at the Creperie Sainte Anne I was in heaven with a Galette stuffed with tartiflette – heaven on a plate.
 Keep your eyes open if tons of the locals are gathering and eating there that’s where you should head.

 As a Canadian, I must point out that you can get Quebec Poutine in the heart of Rennes and the locals tell me it is “awesome”.